| Vol. 23 No. 2

 youth.
 Barack Obama will simplify the financial aid process by

+eliminating the FAFSA and its complicated calculations altogether.
 "Instead, aid would be based on a much simpler yet equally

 accurate formula, so that students can predict their eligibility